inversify/InversifyJS/wiki/environment.md

 ```
 $ npm install reflect-metadata
 ```
 The type definitions for reflect-metadata are included in the npm package.
-You need to add the following reference:
+You need to add the following reference to the types field in your `tsconfig.json`:
 ```
-/// <reference path="node_modules/reflect-metadata/reflect-metadata.d.ts" />
+"types": ["reflect-metadata"]
 ```
 Finally, import reflect-metadata.
 If you are working in Node.js you can use: